Earn a Bachelor's and a Master's in Less Time

 - The detailed course and course-level requirements for the Thesis Option, Report Option, or Coursework Option are outlined on the Master of Science in Electrical and Computer Engineering degree page.

-- A student wishing to pursue either a thesis or report option should begin conducting research with an advisor in the senior year (for example, through a EE4870 “Special Topics” or EE4805 “Electrical Engineering Project” course); however, MS research credits may be earned only after the BS is awarded
+- A student wishing to pursue either a thesis or report option should begin conducting research with an advisor in the senior year (for example, through a EE4800 “Special Topics in Electrical and Computer Engineering” or EE4805 “Electrical Engineering Project” course); however, MS research credits may be earned only after the BS is awarded

 - To help expedite degree completion, a student pursuing a thesis or report option degree should begin to work with a faculty research advisor at the time of application to the Accelerated Master’s program.